Location: Andros Island

 Team:Louis Barault, Katerina Karagianni

-This holiday home is to be built in the area of Fellos in the northern part of Andros, a plot off plan town, total area 4.2 acres.
-Andros is an island with a strong bipolar character where the southern part of the relatively lush vegetation, dominated building typology of the settlement of the country involved neoclassic elements, while anhydrous northern prevails the traditional Cycladic architecture.
-The plot is located on a slope, it has several significant slope, has uninterrupted views across the Bay of Selki facing west and away from the boundary of the sea about 500 meters.
-Also, a key local feature is the famous winds, ie the strong north - northeast wind which blows mainly during the summer months.
-The terrain is arranged in five terraces with housing to grow taller in order to ensure the greatest possible distance from the local road and also the range of views to be bigger.
-The composition of the residence, selected two primary components, the tower and makrinari, which refer to traditional architecture and incorporated into the basic spatial organization.
-The building consists of three volumes, which generate between, leeward outdoors.
-A perimeter wall thickness of 40 cm uncoated concrete with special treatment thrapinarismatos is the limit of the residence with natural soil and which antistirizei.
-The tower is a vertical element that includes 2 independent of the rest of the house functions, hostel and a workspace.
+This holiday home is to be constructed in the area of Fellos in the northern part of Andros, a plot off the plan town, of total area 4.2 acres.
+Andros is an island with a strong bipolar character, with the southern part of relatively lush vegetation and dominated building typology of the main settlement, involving neoclassic elements, while the anhydrous northern part prevails the traditional Cycladic architecture.
+The plot is located on a slope and has uninterrupted views across the Bay of Selki facing west and away from the boundary of the sea about 500 meters.
+Also, a key local feature are the famous winds, ie the strong north - northeast wind which blows mainly during the summer months.
+The terrain is arranged in five terraces with housing to grow higher, in order to ensure the greatest possible distance from the local road and also to increase the range of views.
+The composition of the residence, consists of two primary components, the tower and the "makrinari", which both refer to traditional architecture incorporated into the basic spatial organization.
+The building consists of three volumes, which generate between them, leeward outdoor spaces.
+A 40cm thick perimetric wall of uncoated concrete with special treatment is the limit of the residence with the natural soil, which it also supports.
+The tower is a vertical element, that includes 2 independent functions from the rest of the house, the hostel and a workspace.

-The main house consists of two volumes: the first hosted sites diimerefseos and second bedrooms.
-The proportions and linear array of these tumors refers to the traditional makrinari.
-Under one tumor develops underground level which houses auxiliary spaces.
-Approaching one sheltered main entrance has the potential sighting of strategically placed, outdoor pool area.
-The main level of the house is elevation isoepipedi with the basic exterior dominated by the composite structure of obscuration which is the connecting element of the three tumors.
+The main house consists of two volumes: the first hosts the living areas and the second hosts the bedrooms.
+The proportions and linear array of these volumes refer to the traditional "makrinari".
+Under one volume an underground level is developed which houses auxiliary spaces.
+Approaching the sheltered main entrance, there is the potential of sight of the strategically placed, outdoor pool area.
+The main level of the house is elevated on the same level as the basic exterior, which is dominated by the composite structure of shading, the connecting element of the three volumes.